ASPSnippets

 Concept

-The ASP.Net RadioButtonList Control when rendered Client Side page it is rendered as HTML Table with RadioButtons in it.
-Refer the figure below.
+The ASP.Net RadioButtonList control is rendered as an HTML Table with HTML RadioButtons as shown below.

-Hence we will need to write a script which will loop through all the controls (RadioButtons) in the generated HTML table in order to validate or get the selected Item
+Hence we will need to write a script which will loop through all the controls (RadioButtons) in the generated HTML table in order to validate it or get the selected Text and Value.

 1. Text